Winter vacation 2025 announced

 - By Web Desk -

-ISLAMABAD: The Federal Constitutional Court (FCC) Monday announced its winter vacation, during which the court will remain closed from December 22, 2025, to January 4, 2026.
+Earlier this week, the Federal Constitutional Court (FCC) announced its winter vacation, during which the court will remain closed from December 22, 2025, to January 4, 2026.

 Hearings are scheduled to resume on January 5, 2026.